 Students are prepared to intelligently work with others whose ideas, culture, beliefs, and language differ from their own.

 Mayer Lutheran High School is a Christian high school open to every student regardless of religious affiliation, economic status, or ethnic heritage.
 The MLHS curriculum boldly adheres to the Christian Worldview.
 Students take four years of theology coursework and attend daily chapel.
 They are prepared to intelligently work with others whose ideas, culture, beliefs, and language differ from their own.
-Theology courses, while fully reliant on God’s Word, are designed to help students develop practical skills understanding Scripture and to grow in faith while living in a culture whose worldview increasingly opposes Christianity and their own understanding of God.
+Theology courses, while fully reliant on God’s Word, are designed to help students develop practical skills in understanding Scripture, growing in faith while living in a culture whose worldview increasingly opposes Christianity and their own understanding of God.

 Mayer Lutheran offers many opportunities in the classroom to grow and explore the world around us.
 We are not a place that lets school get in the way of a student’s education.
 Our students are encouraged to explore their passions as they relate to growing their skills in many different fields both in the classroom and away from it.